 In 1998, 65% of the heroin confiscated in the country originated in South America, and 17% came from Mexico.

-Information from the 1999 National Household Survey on substance abuse suggest purity is partly responsible for the 75% of new heroin users who are snorting or smoking, not injecting the opiate.
-In 1991 the amount of new users was 46%.
+Information from the 1999 National Household Survey on substance abuse suggests purity is partly responsible for the 75% of new heroin users who are snorting or smoking, not injecting the opiate.
+In 1991 the number of new users was 46%.

 According to Drug Abuse Warning Network, or DAWN, heroin and morphine accounted for 51% of substance fatalities ruled accidental or unexpected in 1999.